Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Different understanding of humor

-• You don’t know when to stop talking about a subject
+• Not knowing when to stop talking about a topic

 Language